cnfarmer99/03-Juicy-Brick-Breaker/README.md

 2D brick breaker game made in Godot with extra features.

 ## TODO List: All current issues with project (a lot, I'm sorry)
+4. Make next level button appear after all bricks broken if all bricks broken then enable button
 5. Make play again menu appear after 2nd level won
 6. Figure out how to make 3 lives with life count visible Make bottom wall the "life remover"